10 Interesting Things About Ecosystems

 Half the world’s species live in tropical rainforests.

 Tropical rainforests are near the equator where it’s almost always warm and wet.
 These are the key ingredients for making lots of lush plants and trees.
-Half of the whole world’s species—types of living things—live in tropical rainforests.
+Half of the world’s plants and animals live in tropical rainforests.
 It’s a very busy ecosystem with many kinds of plants, animals, fungi, and microscopic organisms.
 Many of them live here and nowhere else.
-The plants in tropical rainforests produce 40% of Earth’s oxygen.

 To live in the desert, you have to save water.

 In the world’s many deserts, there is very little rain.
 The land is very, very dry.
 Here, living things have creative ways of finding and saving water.
 Cactuses are very good at storing water.
 They can live without rain for months.
 The kangaroo mouse lives in the Nevada desert.
-It never needs to drink water.
-It can get all its water from the seeds it eats.
+It rarely drinks water.
+It can get its water from the food it eats.

 Grasslands are all around.